< Previous species

 Leiopyrga cingulata A. Adams, 1863

-Description: Whorls encircled by two smooth keels, at upper and lower quarter, the lower stronger; often with a weaker rib just above the suture.
-Area between keels smooth on early whorls, often with intervening spiral ribs originating on last 2 or 3 whorls.
+Description: Whorls encircled by a strong, smooth keel at bottom quarter of whorls, and a similar but weaker keel at top quarter; further keel develops at middle of whorls in larger specimens.
+Surface between keels smooth.
 Base with 5-7 evenly spaced ribs.
 Columella smooth, outer lip thin and smooth.
 Umbilicus almost but not completely closed by reflection of columellar callus.
-Colour fawn, with axial zigzag steaks of brown, lower keel white with regularly spaced brown patches.
+Colour usually fawn, with axial zigzag steaks of brown, with spiral bands of alternating brown and white.

 Size: Up to 7 mm high.

-Distribution: Endemic to Australia; northern Qld to Port Stephens, NSW.
+Distribution: Endemic to Australia; northern Queensland southwards to Port Stephens, NSW.